sbb-design-systems/lyne-components/src/components/sbb-form-field/readme.md

 By default, the component has a defined width and min-width.
 However, this behavior can be overridden by setting the `width` property to `collapse`: in this way the component adapts its width to the inner slotted input component.
 This is useful, for example, for the `sbb-time-input` component.
+However, as the width-styles are exposed to the host, it's possible to apply any desired width by setting just the `width` and `min-width` CSS properties.

 ## Accessibility